UniversalScheduleStandard/UniversalScheduleStandard/README.md

 # Examples

 See the [small sample file](/samples/small_sample_schedule.uss) in the [/samples](samples/) folder for a brief example.
 To keep the sample file as readable as possible, it only contains one scene and a few elements.
 A [full sample schedule](/samples/full_sample_schedule.uss) of course contains more data and illustrates a real world implementation of the standard on a full schedule.

+# Validator

+We have created a simple validator function that takes a USS object and parses it for validity.
+See more about that project [here](https://github.com/UniversalScheduleStandard/uss-validator).

+# Web Site

+More information is available on the Universal Schedule Standard website, at [universalschedulestandar.org](https://universalschedulestandard.org).

 # Documentation